 that is not writeable by the operating system user Jenkins run as.

-The File Access Rules are used to validate file access requests made from agents to the master.
+The File Access Rules are used to validate file access requests made from agents to the controller.
 Each File Access Rule is a triplet which must contain each of the following elements:

 deny: if the following two parameters match the current request